 The fastest and easiest way to pay the fee is online.
 You will find the SEVIS fee Form 901 here.
 Once you pay the SEVIS fee, include the payment receipt with your visa application.
-Please be aware that this fee will not payment receipt with your visa application.
-Please be aware that this fee will not payment receipt with your visa application is denied.
+Please be aware that this fee will not be refunded if your visa application is denied.